-OPT0= FMP_R Flash memory read-out protection This option indicates if the user flash memory is protected against read-out piracy.
-This protection is based on a read and write protection of the memory in test modes and ICP mode.
-Erasing the option bytes when the FMP_R option is selected causes the whole user memory to be erased first.
-0: Read-out protection enabled
+OPT0= FMP\R Flash memory read-out protection This option indicates if the user flash memory is protected against read-out piracy.
+This protection is based on read and a write protection of the memory in test modes and ICP mode.
+Erasing the option bytes when the FMP\R option is selected induce the whole user memory erasing first.
+0: read-out protection enabled

-1: Read-out protection disabled
+1: read-out protection disabled